babelsociety/website/content/blog/in-depth-economy/index.md

 ### Full collaboration

-Being true to our core values, we reject authority at social level as much as we do on the working place.
+Being true to our core values, we reject [authority](@/blog/authority/index.md) at social level as much as we do on the working place.
 That's why all decisions regarding a particular production line concerns all workers.
 There is no boss, no small group of people who decide for everyone else.

 There may be small groups entrusted to come up with a solution to a specific problem, but the solution must then be agreed by all workers.
 Small groups have no executive power.

 We encourage such groups to be dismantled once the solution is found and to vary the people entrusted to work on the next problem.
-This will foster a better social knitting between all workers, avoiding soft hierarchies and letting them have a taste of different responsibilities.
+This will foster a better social knitting between all workers, avoiding soft hierarchies and urge everyone to try different responsibilities.

 ### Adapting